finalitylabs/fantasy-game/fantasy-client/README.md

 *To start the development server:*

-First change directory into the `fantasy-client` directory.
+First change directory into the `/fantasy-client` directory.

+#### To start the development local server with hot reloading:

 ```
 npm i
 npm start
 ```

-*To create a production bundle in the ./build folder:*
+#### To create a production bundle in the ./build folder:

 ```
 npm i